 The University of Mississippi chapter of Phi Beta Kappa hosted Professor Jamsheed K. Choksy, Distinguished Professor and Chair of Central Eurasian Studies at Indiana University, as the 2018-2019 Phi Beta Kappa Visiting Scholar.
 Professor Choksy was on campus October 24-26.
 His lecture, “The Spread of Islam,” was free, open to the public and well-attended.

-Many thanks to our sponsors who helped make this possible: the UM Chapter of Phi Beta Kappa, the College of Liberal Arts, the Sally McDonnell Barksdale Honors College, the Arch Dalrymple III Department of History, the Center for the Study of Southern Culture, the Department of Modern Languages — and, of course, the Phi Beta Kappa Society itself for providing us with another outstanding Visiting Scholar.
+As we await news about a 2019-2020 Visiting Scholar, we extend our thanks to sponsors who helped make last year’s visit possible: the UM Chapter of Phi Beta Kappa, the College of Liberal Arts, the Sally McDonnell Barksdale Honors College, the Arch Dalrymple III Department of History, the Department of Philosophy and Religion, — and, of course, the Phi Beta Kappa Society itself for providing us with Professor Choksy.